Gospel Music Festival at Loretta Lynn’s Ranch Expands for 2020 Labor Day Weekend September 2 - September 6, 2020 - Southern Gospel News SGNScoops Digital

-(Glasgow, KY) March 9, 2020 – The Sneed Family is excited to announce that the 2020 Gospel Festival at Loretta Lynn’s Ranch is bigger and better!
+Glasgow, Kentucky (March 9, 2020) – The Sneed Family is excited to announce that the 2020 Gospel Festival at Loretta Lynn’s Ranch is bigger and better!
 This year’s Gospel Fest to be held in Hurricane Mills, Tenn., will begin on Wednesday and go through an expanded schedule on Sunday.
-The announcement was made today from The Sneed Family offices in Glasgow, Ky.
+The announcement was made today from The Sneed Family offices in Glasgow, Kent.
 The annual event attracts visitors from across the nation.

 “The support of the fans is what keeps us growing!
 Those who attend have begun to look forward to returning year after year,” said Jeff Sneed, spokesman for The Sneed Family.
 The Sneed Family serves as hosts of the Gospel Music Festival.